How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 Which Channels Will Work Best for Them?

-To help devise your marketing strategy and determine which channels are most appropriate for your business, you need to consider your goals.
+You need to consider your goals to help devise your marketing strategy and determine which channels are most appropriate for your business.
 You also need to know where your ideal customers hang out to reach them.
 You need to talk to existing customers to learn first-hand their customer journey.
 Scope out your competitors to understand what they are doing.
 Be ready to constantly tweak your marketing plan in response to the data you receive from your research.
 Then you can put yourself in their shoes to know what channels work best for them.

 What is The Right Message to Send?

 Develop a link between yourself and the audience.
 You will have to understand the world from your readers’ perspective.
-The whole goal of all marketing is to “get the right message to the right person at the right time.”
+All marketing aims to “get the right message to the right person at the right time.”
 Your core marketing message must clearly define the difference between you and your competitors and make your brand relatable to your audience.

-To achieve this, make sure to support whatever you say with evidence to make your message believable.
+To achieve this, support whatever you say with evidence to make your message believable.
 Let your marketing message reflect your stakeholders’ understanding.
 Discuss with your team and be united about your marketing message.
-For your marketing message to be credible, you need to know your stuff and have the necessary experience or qualifications to back up your claim.
-Make sure your marketing message is interesting to capture and engage your target audience.
+For your marketing message to be credible, you need to know your stuff and have the necessary experience or qualifications to support your claim.
+Ensure your marketing message is interesting to capture and engage your target audience.
 You need to find a novel angel and avoid negativity in your message.

 In conclusion, audience segmentation is essential to an effective marketing campaign.
 By identifying your ideal customer, you can create messages that resonate with them and increase sales.